gearglow/ReptiliaWithATwist/The List.md

 "Dunno that anyone thinks enough of it to feel like they need to," Parvati mused, dragging the conversation to safer ground.
 "Signaling's a thing for muggles because of the controversy, right?
 But it's not controversial for us, so no need to be covert about things."

 "It's more about how you behave and who you flirt with," Lavender added.
-"Though that tomboy look you've got is uncommon enough that you'll probably get lots of attention from everyone anyway."
+"Though that tomboy look you've got is uncommon enough that you'll probably get lots of attention from everyone anyway.
+Even if you *did* change your eye color.
+How'd you do that, anyway?"

-Elysia hummed.
+"Colored contacts," Elysia hummed.
 "Y'know, normally I don't like to stand out.
 But it's kind of fun when it's not because of that Boy-Who-Lived stuff, or because people are afraid of me, like when everyone thought I was the Heir of Slytherin.
 Hey, Lavender, Parvati?"
 She asked.
 "Can you not let everyone know about my transition?
 I want to enjoy their reactions while I can."
 She grinned mischievously.

 "Sure thing, Heart-Breaker," Parvati said, grinning back.
 "This is gonna be *good.*"